 Along with exercise and diet, your doctor will recommend that you not smoke.
 And it's best to limit alcohol to no more than 3 drinks a day.
 For help with quitting smoking, see the topic Quitting Smoking.

-your doctor will prescribe medicines such as bisphosphonates to protect against bone loss.
+In some cases, your doctor will prescribe medicines such as bisphosphonates to protect against bone loss.

 After you have been diagnosed with bone loss, you will need to have regular follow-up tests to monitor the disease.

 If you've had a fracture, your doctor may suggest that you see a fracture liaison service.
 In this program, health professionals will work with you to help prevent future fractures.

 from osteoporosis can cause significant back pain that lasts for several months.
 Treatments to relieve your pain include over-the-counter medicines such as acetaminophen and non-steroidal anti-inflammatory drugs as well as stronger prescription medicine.

 If you have a fractured bone related to osteoporosis, treatment to slow your bone thinning becomes very important.
 If you have had a spinal fracture, you are at risk of having another.

 You can build strong bones and help prevent osteoporosis with weight-bearing exercise and a diet rich in calcium and vitamin D. Young women in particular need to be aware of their risk for osteoporosis.
 They can take steps early to slow its progress and prevent complications.

 A lot of physical activity during the preteen and teenage years increases bone mass and greatly reduces the risk of osteoporosis in adulthood.

 Along with diet and exercise, prevention includes not smoking and limiting alcohol.
 For more information, see Home Treatment.

 You can do a lot to slow bone loss and prevent broken bones.

 Getting enough calcium and vitamin D is one of the first steps toward preventing or reducing the effects of osteoporosis.
 Vitamin D helps your body absorb calcium.
 Calcium is found in many foods, including dairy products such as milk and yogurt.

 If you think you may not be getting enough calcium in your diet, check with your doctor about taking calcium supplements.

 Many Canadians do not get enough vitamin D from food only, and may need to take supplements.
 Osteoporosis Canada recommends that all Canadian adults take daily vitamin D supplements.
 Talk to your doctor about how you can get the right amount through supplements and what you eat.

 Weight-bearing exercises (walking, jogging, stair climbing, dancing, or weight lifting), aerobics, and resistance exercises (using weights or elastic bands to help improve muscle strength) are all effective in increasing bone density and strength.
 These kinds of exercise may also help reduce the risk of falling or of breaking a bone.
 For more information, see the topic Fitness.

 Heavy alcohol use

 can decrease bone formation.
 It also increases the risk of falling.
 Heavy alcohol use is 3 or more drinks a day.

 Smoking reduces your bone density and speeds up the rate of bone loss.
 For information on how to stop, see the topic Quitting Smoking.

 Medicines are used to both prevent and treat osteoporosis.
 Some medicines slow the rate of bone loss or increase bone thickness.
 Even small amounts of new bone growth can reduce your risk of broken bones.

 Medicines that help treat and prevent bone loss include:

 Hormone therapy is typically not recommended for most women who have osteoporosis.
 But if you are at high risk and cannot take other medicines, your doctor may recommend it under certain circumstances.

 Hormone therapy for osteoporosis in women includes:

 and other broken bones resulting from osteoporosis can cause significant pain that lasts for several months.
 Medicines to relieve this pain include: